Want to change health plans for 2017?

 Contact the Marketplace Call Center and a representative will help you.

-- You may have to pay a penalty for months you’re not covered.
-For 2016, the fee is higher than ever.
+- You may have to pay a penalty for the months you’re not covered.

-- No one plans to get sick or hurt, but bad things happen — even to healthy people — and having medical debt can really limit your options.
+- No one plans to get sick or hurt, but bad things happen — even to healthy people.
+Having medical debt can really limit your options.
 If you’re paying for every medical service yourself, you may make some health care decisions based on money instead of what’s best for your health.

 - Learn more about the benefits of health coverage.